1. What is Nevada Foreign LLC Registration?

 Step 1: Confirm your LLC is active and in good standing

-Before filing for Nevada foreign LLC registration, your LLC must be active and in good standing in its formation jurisdiction.
+Before filing for Nevada Foreign LLC registration, your LLC must be active and in good standing in its your home state.
 Nevada will not approve registration for an LLC that is administratively dissolved or not compliant in its home state.

 Step 2: Obtain a Certificate of Good Standing from your home state